acados/acados/README.md

 Some functionalities in acados require CasADi (version 3.4.0) to be installed on your system.
 To install CasADi, you can follow the installation instructions [here](https://github.com/casadi/casadi/wiki/InstallationInstructions)

+### acados forum
+If you have any acados-related question, feel free to post on our [forum](https://discourse.acados.org/).

 ### Installation
 Both a CMake and a Makefile based build system are supported at the moment.